Candidates should be able to:

 Research takes place in both Stages 1 and 2.
 In Stage 1 you use the research to identify a situation or need.
 In Stage 2 the research is focused on the information needed to create a design proposal.

-use of freehand sketches with annotations to communicate a range of innovative ideas
+(a) Generate at least three ideas - use of freehand sketches with annotation to communicate a range of innovative ideas

-summary of the research used to inspire the design ideas (for example, design movements or fashion and trends)
+You should use a summary of the research used to inspire the design ideas (for example, design movements or fashion and trends)

 Candidates should produce a range of ideas.
 A range of ideas is considered to be at least three ideas that are significantly different.
-Candidates can submit more than three ideas but they should focus on the quality of the ideas rather than the quantity.
+Candidates can submit more than three ideas but they should focus on the quality of the ideas rather than the quantity!

 The ideas should satisfy the design brief and design specification produced in Stage 1.